 - Children Committee – see calendar, especially public hearings

-- Appropriations Committee -see calendar for any child/preK-12/higher ed topics, especially education bill public hearing Tues Feb 21st, 2017 from 4-7:30pm
+- Appropriations Committee -see calendar for any child/preK-12/higher ed topics

 - Higher Ed and Employment Advancement Cmte – see calendar

-Hartford Public Schools, Board of Education – see full list of upcoming meetings, especially Tues Feb 21st 5:30pm at Journalism and Media Magnet Academy, 150 Tower Ave, Hartford; Tues March 7th 5:30pm at Sport and Medical Science Academy, 280 Huyshope Ave, Hartford
+Hartford Public Schools– see calendar of public meetings and list of Board of Education meetings, especially Tues Feb 6th 5:30pm at Museum Academy at Wish School, 350 Barbour St, Hartford; Tues Feb 20th at 5:30pm at Sport and Medical Science Academy, 280 Huyshope Ave, Hartford

 Check back for updates and feel free to suggest additional events to be included, such as any public meeting of any district school board, school governance council, etc.